breannanpr/CityofMissoulaBudgetCapstone/README.md

 ## Overview
 This repository supports the City of Missoula’s public budgeting efforts by connecting raw financial data with narrative program information through an interactive Power BI dashboard and internal training tool.
 This project was developed in partnership with the City of Missoula Finance Department and is being used to support long-term transparency, strategic alignment, and informed decision-making across City government.

-This project serves as the hub for the Master of Science in Business Analytics final capstone project.
+This project serves as the hub for a final Capstone Project for the MSBA program at the University of Montana.

 ## Project Structure